Become a Nutrition Therapist Master

 We also allow a hybrid approach - take some courses in person and others online.
 You choose which format to take each time your register for a course.
 We offer flexibility that enables you to fit going to school into any lifestyle.
 You can even choose the option to begin with a single course before deciding to enroll in the full NTMC program.

 Progressing Through the NTMC program

-We offer a lot of flexibility in ways to partake in our curriculum so students can make choices that fit with their learning style and lifestyle, and make going to school an easier fit in their schedule.
-This means the flow of courses may not be the same for everyone.
+We offer a variety of flexible ways to partake in our curriculum so students can make choices that align with their learning style and lifestyle, and make going to school an easier fit in their schedule.
+This means that the flow of courses may not be the same for everyone.